DAT 607: Security, Privacy, and Ethics

-This Quarto book is the notes for DAN 607: Security, Privacy, and Ethics (+Equity) in the Business Analytics Program at Meehan School of Business within Stonehill College.
+This Quarto book is the notes for DAT 607: Security, Privacy, and Ethics in the Business Analytics Program at Meehan School of Business within Stonehill College.

 Course Meeting Time (EDT)